Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 PS C:\> Set-AzVmssDiskEncryptionExtension -ResourceGroupName $RGName -VMScaleSetName $VmssName -DiskEncryptionKeyVaultUrl $DiskEncryptionKeyVaultUrl -DiskEncryptionKeyVaultId $KeyVaultResourceId
  -VolumeType $volumeType```

-This command enables encryption on all disks of all Lunix VMs in a VM scale set.
+This command enables encryption on the data disks of all Linux VMs in a VM scale set.

 ## PARAMETERS